Before dawn on Sunday, March 6, 1836, the final assault began. By sunrise, all 188 defenders had been brutally killed.

 I was intrigued by this addition to the radio.
 To be able to talk during a firefight, without letting go of the rifle to push a button, puts a new level of communication and control in the hands of the soldier.
-Not to mention the ability to listen to the men's comments, hear what they're experiencing first hand, and being able to respond to their needs immediately was immeasurable.
+The ability to listen to the men's comments, hear what they're experiencing first hand, and being able to respond to their needs immediately was immeasurable.

 "Here's the switch."
 Sergeant Wright pointed to the setting.
 "Push this way for the voice-operated-switch, and this way for push-to-talk."

-"Sergeant Wright, this is way too hard for me.
+"Sergeant Wright, this is way too confusing for me.
 I don't think I can figure it out."

 "Adapt, staff sergeant."
 Captain Ibanez said from the door behind me.